 - Created a daily backup system for NetDocuments, a remote cloud that doesn't allow deletion (mandated by law for this particular customer).

-- Wrote an application synchronizing the TimeMatters database with legal cases in a few US jurisdictions; the synchronization can be done on a schedule and it allows the lawyers to be automatically notified of new cases, court appointments, and other information.
-The Windows service part of the application and the front-end systray apps communicate through a combination of UDP (for automatic discovery of the server) and WinAPI.
+- Worked on the application synchronizing TimeMatters database with legal cases in a few US jurisdictions.
+The synchronization can be done on a schedule and it allows the lawyers to be automatically notified of new cases, court appointments, and more.

 - Added an application for connecting the phone system with the TimeMatters database, so that the lawyers can automatically get case details when on a call with customers.